Offworld-Robotics/numbat_software/README.md

-# BLUEsat OWR Software Main Repo
+# NOTE: This codebase was deprecated on 1/1/2020

+# Software repository for the Off-World Robotics group rover 'NUMBAT'

 This is the main repo for OWR Software, it contains all the ROS code from BLUEsat OWR Software.